w3f/polkadot-wiki/docs/learn/learn-transactions.md

 [Parathreads](learn-parathreads.md) will also make all the same transactions that a parachain might.
 In addition, the collators need to participate in an auction every block to progress their chain.
 The collators will need to have DOT to participate in these auctions.

+## Block Limits and Transaction Priority

+Blocks in {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} have both a maximum length (in bytes) and a maximum weight.
+Block producers will fill blocks with transactions up to these limits.
+A portion of each block - currently 25% - is reserved for critical transactions that are related to the chain's operation.
+Block producers will only fill up to 75% of a block with normal transactions.
+Some examples of operational transactions:

+- Misbehavior reports
+- Council operations
+- Member operations in an election (e.g. renouncing candidacy)

+Block producers prioritize transactions based on each transaction's total fee.
+Since a portion of the fee will go to the block producer, producers will include the transactions with the highest fees to maximize their reward.

+## Transaction Fees

 ---